-230 4.1 Model Performance
+4.1 Model performance

-Ten k-fold cross validation was performed to predict flood hazard across twelve watersheds in the study area.
-From the k-folds analysis, the mean model accuracy was $81.9\% \pm 0.00198$, while the final test accuracy is 82.2%.
-The model had an average sensitivity was 0.893 ± 0.00184 (Figure 2 left) while the final model produced a sensitivity of 0.895.
-In the year-by-year analysis, years predicted with a high sensitivity fall within relatively normal events, while the extreme events such as hurricane

-- Harvey (60+ inches of rain) and Hurricane Ike (high storm surge) should perform poorer in relation.
-The year-by-year analysis showed more variation in sensitivity (Figure 2 right), mean AUC was 0.884 ± 0.0482 .
-The year with Hurricane Ike had the lowest sensitivity at 0.730 and the year with Hurricane Harvey performed poorly as well 0.761.
-The highest sensitivity was predicted in 1997: 0.929.
+Ten-iteration k-fold cross-validation was performed to predict flood hazard across 12 watersheds in the study area.
+From the k-fold analysis, the mean model accuracy was $81.9\%\pm0.00198$ , while the final test accuracy is 82.2%.
+The model had an average sensitivity of $0.893\pm0.00184$ (Fig. 4, left), while the final model produced a sensitivity of 0.895.
+In the year-by-year analysis, years predicted with a high sensitivity fall within relatively normal events, while the extreme events such as Hurricane Harvey (1.5+ m of rain) and Hurricane Ike (high storm surge) perform poorer in relation.
+The year-by-year analysis showed more variation in sensitivity (Fig. 4, right); mean AUC is $0.884 \pm 0.0482$ .
+The year with Hurricane Ike had the lowest sensitivity, at 0.730, and the year with Hurricane Harvey performed poorly as well, at 0.761.
+The highest sensitivity was predicted in 1997, at 0.929.
 This analysis sheds light on how the model performs for extreme events.
-For example, years such as 2017 perform worse as the conditions brought on by Hurricane Harvey are rarely seen. - 240 The calibration plot (Figure 3) suggests that the model slightly underpredicts flooded points at lower probabilities, and slightly overpredicts flooded points at higher probabilities.
+For example, years such as 2017 perform worse as the conditions brought on by Hurricane Harvey are rarely seen.

+The calibration plot (Fig. 5) suggests that the model slightly underpredicts flooded points at lower probabilities and slightly overpredicts flooded points at higher probabilities.
 The underprediction is explained by the histogram below the plot.
-Most non-flooded structures have a probability below 30%, while the largest proportion of flood loss points occur above 90%.
+Most non-flooded structures have a probability